 23. Listing a pre-trial conference

-(1) A Registrar must list a case for a pre-trial conference —

-(a) within 14 days after the defendant in your case lodges and serves a statement of defence; or
+(1) A Registrar must list a case for a pre-trial conference within 14 days after the defendant in your case lodges a response that indicates an intention to defend the claim.

-(b) if the defendant has made a counterclaim, within 14 days after the claimant lodges and serves a statement of defence to the counterclaim.

-(2) The Registrar must notify you and the other parties in writing of the listing.
+(2) The Registrar must notify you and the other parties in writing of the pre-trial conference.

+[Rule 23 inserted in Gazette 3 Jun 2008 p.
+2143.]

 24. What happens at a pre-trial conference

 (1) The purpose of a pre-trial conference is to give you and the other parties an opportunity to settle the case.